 QR Code Mandate for B2C Invoices Above ₹500

-In the law in 2025 significant change was there that requires all businesses to include QR codes on customer invoices for purchases over ₹500.
+In the law in 2025, a significant change was made that requires all businesses to include QR codes on customer invoices for purchases over ₹500.
 Such QR codes secure some data like the invoice number, the date of the transaction, the business's tax identification number, the amount that was taxable, and the total tax applied.
 The motive is to make the invoicing transparent and simpler for consumers to access the information.

 Read Also: How Gen GST Software Protects Your Biz from Penalties